Clean Sunscreen

 In contrast, physical UV filters (AKA inorganic filters) are not believed to be readily absorbed in the skin, particularly zinc oxide in non-nano form.

-The FDA has approved 16 active ingredients for sunscreens in the US which includes 14 chemical filters and 2 physical filters, zinc oxide and titanium dioxide.
+The FDA has proposed that there are only two active ingredients proven safe and effective for sunscreen use, titanium dioxide and zinc oxide.
+There are technically 16 approved active ingredients for sunscreens in the US which includes 14 chemical filters and the two physical filters, zinc oxide and titanium dioxide.

 Chemical UV Filters (Organic Compounds)